the archaeological process

 Inventory (survey): the process of looking, recording, and providing a preliminary assessment of an archaeological site.
 Often associated with surface surveying of a potential area.

 Field methods: are the specific methods that vary depending on the archaeological context and research questions.
-For example, archaeologist often used 6.3mm (1/4in) screen when excavating contact period sites and 3.2mm (1/8in) for precontract sites.
+For example, archaeologist often used 6.3mm (1/4in) screen when excavating contact period sites and 3.2mm (1/8in) for precontract sites in a couple instances.
 This is because most contact period sites contain larger materials while the reverse is true for precontract sites.

 Phase I (small-scale excavations): conducted to determine the presence, extent, cultural affiliation, content, age, integrity of site, and the research potential of a site.